 New returns & no repossessions policy

 BrightHouse is now operating a policy that anyone can return an item at any time and not owe anything.
 Paton said during his evidence that a customer’s credit record will not be affected if an item is returned.
-As the Returns page says:
+As their website says:

 We know circumstances can change and that you may decide you no longer want your product.
 That’s why we’ll accept a return at any time during your agreement with no further payments to be made.